openfaas/openfaas.github.io/_posts/2025-03-24-program-to-function.md

 OpenFaaS takes the familiar model of functions, and makes them portable, and configurable.
 You can now run them not only on AWS using a service like AWS EKS, but on Google Cloud, Azure, Oracle Cloud, and even on-premises with your own hardware.

 How?
-The paradigm shifts when you self-host functions using containers & Kubernetes.
+The paradigm shifts when you self-host functions using containers and Kubernetes.
 Where once you were limited to a 15 minute timeout, you can now run an execution for hours, or even days.
 Where you couldn't use a GPU, you can now allocate one or more to a function, or even package a popular LLM such as Deepseek to serve requests.

 It also improves the developer experience.
 You can install the same platform on your machine and test your functions fully on your own machine, with a fast feedback loop, before publishing them to production.